dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/get-started/create-app-visual-studio.md

     :::image type="content" source="media/create-app-visual-studio/vs-config-new-project.png" alt-text="Configure new Windows Forms project in Visual Studio 2019 for .NET":::

 Once the app is generated, Visual Studio should open the designer pane for the default form, _Form1_.
-If the form designer isn't visible, double-click on the form in the **Solution explorer** pane to open the designer window.
+If the form designer isn't visible, double-click on the form in the **Solution Explorer** pane to open the designer window.

 ### Important parts of Visual Studio